CTSA: quarterly instalments: special cases

 One effect of this is that growing companies are not quarterly instalment payment cases for the first accounting period in which they are ‘large’, unless the growth is very substantial.

 ‘Profits’ means the same as it does in CTM92520.
-You reduce the £10 million limit:
+The £10 million limit is reduced:

-You do not treat a company as large in the twelve months preceding the accounting period if:
+A company is not ‘large’ in the twelve months preceding the accounting period if:

 - an accounting period in which it was not a large company (except because of the operation of this exemption) falls or ends within that twelve-month period.